Dawson College shooting: Shooting

-He was shot in the arm by police officer Denis Côté and then committed suicide via a gunshot wound to the head at 12:48 EDT.
+Additional police officers arrived at the college and entered the floor above the cafeteria.
+Additional police officers also surrounded the campus.
+One of the officers who entered the college shouted at Gill from the floor above.
+Gill began firing at the officer.
+The officer fired back at Gill and nearly shot him.
+After missing, the officer fell back and repositioned himself.
+At one point, Gill aimed his Glock under his chin while announcing that it was his last day.
+He was interrupted by seeing movement from the floor above and began firing at that direction with his carbine.

+Throughout the standoff, Gill repeatedly peeked out from behind the corner he was hiding in and also tried stepping out before returning.

+At 1:01 p.m., Gill took two students, including the student he previously took hostage, hostage.
+He ordered one of the students to retrieve a bag filled with ammunition before forcing the two students to go in front of him and making them walk north with him.
+As Gill walked, officer Denis Côté, who was located on the floor above Gill, fired two quick shots at Gill at 1:01:36 p.m.
+Gill was struck in the right elbow, the bullet only going through muscle.
+Gill's carbine was also shot in its stock, which struck Gill in the chest causing a bruise.
+Gill fell to his knees and placed the Glock in his mouth before shooting himself at 1:01:42 p.m.
+At the same time, Côté fired two more shots, hitting a garbage can.

 The police officers attempted to resuscitate him, but failed.
 At 1:30 p.m., police officers dragged his body outside the building, covered it with a yellow bag, then continued the evacuation and the search for possible accomplices.
 Authorities concluded the attack was premeditated, after a short suicide note was found on Gill's body during the autopsy.

+The shooter discharged his rifle 72 times and his pistol six times during the shooting.

 The television network TVA reported that security camera footage from Place Alexis Nihon showed Gill staking out the area as far back as August 10, more than a month before the shootings.

 Victims

 The police confirmed the death of one victim, an 18-year-old woman who was shot in the abdomen and died on the scene.
 Canadian newspapers later identified the woman as Anastasia Rebecca De Sousa.
+She had been shot a total of nine times.

 The Montreal Police Service later reported that 19 other people had been wounded.
 One victim, who was reportedly at Dawson College to visit friends, suffered two shots to the head.
 He underwent intensive surgery; the doctors removed one bullet, and he remained in a coma for one week after the shooting as doctors determined whether they should try to remove the second bullet.
 After two weeks on a ventilator, he emerged from the coma and as of 3 November 2006 was recovering.